Reiryoku-Technologies/Mida-Documentation/src/documentation/essentials/balance-equity-margin.md

 ```

 ## getMarginLevel()
-Used to get the account margin level, returns `NaN` if no margin is used
+Used to get the account margin level, returns `NaN` if no margin is used.

 - **Interface**
 ```typescript